Jocelyn Blore

 Option 2: Law enforcement route.
 Those who choose to enter law enforcement must complete basic training.
 Washington state has a 720-hour curriculum that includes training in such diverse subjects as firearms, communication skills, and cultural awareness.
 Upon completing basic training, newly minted officers may be able to pursue crime scene investigation in conjunction with other law enforcement personnel and forensic scientists.
 For more information on law enforcement training in Washington, visit the Washington State Criminal Justice Training Commission website.

 The BLS classifies both forensic scientists and crime scene investigators as “forensic science technicians,” therefore the demand for both occupations is lumped together.
-In the entirety of the U.S., demand for forensic scientists is expected to grow by 11 percent, or 2,000 total jobs from 2021 to 2031 (BLS 2022).
+In the entirety of the U.S., demand for forensic scientists is expected to grow by 14 percent, or 2,500 total jobs, from 2023 to 2033 (BLS 2024).

 Because forensic science is directly linked to crime, more jobs tend to be available in areas where more crime occurs, which are naturally more populated regions.
 The highest number of forensic science technicians employed in one area of Washington is the 190 that work in the Seattle-Tacoma-Bellevue region.